-Healthy brain cells are imperative to physical, mental and psychosocial development.
-Lifestyle, disease and ageing causes changes to occur within the brain that may negatively impact neuronal activity and brain function.
+Healthy brain cells are imperative to physical, mental, and psychosocial development.
+Lifestyle, disease, and aging cause changes to occur within the brain that may negatively impact neuronal activity and brain function.

-Acting in the capacity of brain health, CBD has been shown to increase brain derived neurotrophic factor (BDNF) expression (12).
+Acting in the capacity of brain health, CBD has been shown to increase brain-derived neurotrophic factor (BDNF) expression9.
 BDNF plays an important role in brain cell survival and growth, serves as a neurotransmitter modulator, and participates in brain cell plasticity, which is essential for learning and memory.

-It also binds to receptors at the synapses to improve signal strength between neurons and is widely expressed in the CNS, gut and other tissues (11).
-Studies suggest that lower levels of BDNF are associated with poor cognitive performance and have been linked to: developmental disorders, Alzheimer’s disease, accelerated aging, poor neural development, neurotransmitter dysfunction, obesity, and depression.
-Chronic CBD use has been shown to increase BDNF levels in the hippocampus (13, 14).
+It also binds to receptors at the synapses to improve signal strength between neurons and is widely expressed in the CNS, gut, and other tissues10.
+Studies suggest that lower levels of BDNF are associated with poor cognitive performance and have been linked to developmental disorders, Alzheimer’s disease, accelerated aging, poor neural development, neurotransmitter dysfunction, obesity, and depression.
+Chronic CBD use has been shown to increase BDNF levels in the hippocampus1112.

-Even though we have limited scientific research involving human trials for the use of CBD, rat-based research and anecdotal evidence is pointing in a positive direction for the health benefits of CBD.
+Even though we have limited scientific research involving human trials for the use of CBD, rat-based research and anecdotal evidence are pointing in a positive direction for the health benefits of CBD.

-Soon high-level scientific research will begin with human trails.
+Soon high-level scientific research will begin with human trials.
 The results of these studies will provide more conclusive evidence related to the specific health benefits of CBD.

 Look for Quality Standards When Purchasing CBD Products